Vyral/leland-titus-recruiting/_posts/2019-12-13-getting-your-real-estate-license.md

 Lastly, **you join the MLS and start training to sell your first home.**&nbsp;

 That’s all it takes\!
 If you’d like to know more about starting your real estate career, I encourage you to attend one of my career nights.
-If you have any more questions about this topic, specifically, don’t hesitate to reach out to me.
+If you have any more questions about this topic specifically, don’t hesitate to reach out to me.
 I’d be happy to speak with you.